koljapluemer/canvas-to-css-grid-py/README.md

 2. Use the data in `src/tests/data` to create an `ObjectManager` and or `Grid`, and make a red test for the function to be implemented
 3. Green the test

+Tip: Files in `src/tests/017_` (...) are validated to represent valid structures, and to be equivalent to one another.

 ### `_old`

 `src/make_css_grid.py` actually produces decent output.
 Run and iterate.